Cruise Ship Accident Attorneys

 FIGHTING FOR THE SAFETY OF YOU AND YOUR FAMILY

-Cruise lines have a responsibility to make their premises safe, without hazardous conditions that can cause serious injury to passengers.
+Cruise lines have a responsibility to make their premises safe, without hazardous conditions that can cause accidents serious injury to passengers.
 When a cruise ship accident occurs because of poor maintenance, incompetent staff, lack of security, poor sanitation, or insufficient emergency precautions, the cruise ship owners can be held legally responsible for negligence.

-- Medical malpractice
+- Onboard Medical Malpractice

 The cruise ship industry has restricted when and where you can file an injury claim.
 These restrictions appear in the fine print of your ticket.
 Cruise passengers have 180 days after an accident to provide notice to the cruise line of their claim, and of the full details.
 The cruise passenger is required to file suit within one year after the accident, but in the venue (location) indicated in the passenger ticket contract.
 For most of the major cruise lines, that place is the Federal Court in Miami, Florida.

 Because of these limitations, it is essential to contact an experienced Miami cruise ship attorney as soon as possible after your accident, so you can take the necessary steps to protect your rights.

 For a full list of where you have to file suit for each of the cruise lines and the names of the ships in service for those cruise line, please click here.